deinspanjer/docker-postgres95-alpine34/README.md

 # docker-entrypoint.sh
 The entrypoint script is also very similar to the official image.
 Changes of interest are:
 * Uses su-exec instead of gosu since su-exec is available as a package in Alpine
-* Checks for the existance of /postgresql.conf and if found, replaces the default one in the PGDATA directory with it.
+* Adds an include_if_exists directive to the $PGDATA/postgresql.conf file so the user can put their own config in /etc/postgresql/postgresql.conf

 [1]: https://github.com/docker-library/docs/tree/master/postgres